This post may contain affiliate links. Please read this disclosure for more details.

 For example, if you were simply using your tangerine account to stash your emergency fund, you probably won’t have a lot of pre-authorized transfers, bill payments, paycheque, or government benefits setup in the account.

-If you do, then you probably need to go through all the steps before you place that call to Tangerine.
+If you do, then you need to go through all the steps before you place that call to Tangerine.

 Fees for Closing Tangerine Bank Account